optcom-org/optcom/README.md

 ## License

-Optcom is licensed under the terms of the GNU V3 License, see [`LICENSE`](LICENSE).
+Optcom is licensed under the terms of the Apache 2.0 License, see [`LICENSE`](LICENSE).

 ## Disclaimer